 The Committee has followed a "common sense" approach to compensating our executives.
-This approach is not based on theory or ornate concepts derived from academic study, rather it is derived from the Committee members' many years of business experience in which they had to design compensation methods for their own employees.
-As noted above and reported below, this historical judgment has been very successful for HEICO, with the Company experiencing significant growth over a very long period and meeting its shorter term goals each year.
-The Committee applied the same judgment in 2015.
+This approach is not based on theory or ornate concepts derived from academic study, rather it is derived from the Committee members' many years of business actual and practical experience in which they had to design compensation methods for their own employees.
+As noted above and reported below, this historical judgment has been very successful for HEICO, with the Company experiencing significant growth over a very long period and usually meeting its shorter term goals each year.
+The Committee applied the same judgment in 2016.

 HEICO's success and the Committee members' continuous interaction with the named executive officers are overriding factors in the Committee's compensation philosophy.
-Over approximately twenty-five years, the Board of Directors and Committee members have had the benefit of working with almost all the named executive officers and, during this period, the Company's sales have grown from just over \$26 million in fiscal 1990 to a record of approximately \$1.2 billion in fiscal 2015, while our net income from continuing operations has grown from just below \$2 million to a record of more than \$133 million in the same period.
+Over approximately 27 years, the Board of Directors and Committee members have had the experience of working with almost all the named executive officers and, during this period, the Company's sales have grown from just over \$26 million in fiscal 1990 to a record of approximately \$1.4 billion in fiscal 2016, while our net income from continuing operations has grown from just below \$2 million to a record of more than \$156 million in the same period.
 Further, our compound annual rate of growth in net sales and net income have equaled 16% and 18%, respectively since 1990.
-During this time, our shareholders have benefited significantly, as a \$100,000 investment in HEICO stock at the time current management took over operation of the business became worth approximately \$11,862,000 on December 31, 2015.
+During this time, our shareholders have benefited significantly, as a \$100,000 investment in HEICO stock at the time current management took over operation of the business became worth approximately \$16.7 million on December 31, 2016.